stackpress/inquire/docs/Connections.md

 A promise that resolves to the return value of the callback function.

-## BetterSqlite3Connection
+## 5. BetterSqlite3Connection

 The `BetterSqlite3Connection` class provides a connection interface for interacting with SQLite databases using the better-sqlite3 library.
+This connection class handles SQLite-specific data type conversions and synchronous operations.

 ```typescript
 import sqlite from 'better-sqlite3';